-Edmonton First Aid has been the premier training provider of safety, food handling, first aid, CPR and AED classes in Edmonton since 2009.
-Learn skills and techniques that can save the life of a family member, co-worker, friend or stranger by learning the latest rescue techniques from Edmonton First Aid.
-Participants that complete these courses will receive nationally recognized awards that enhance your career and build your resume.
+Edmonton First Aid has been the premier training provider of safety, food handling, first aid, CPR, and AED classes in Edmonton since 2009.
+Learn skills and techniques that can save the life of a family member, co-worker, friend, or stranger by learning the latest rescue techniques from Edmonton First Aid.
+Participants who complete these courses will receive nationally recognized awards that enhance their careers and build their resumes.
 This training provider is the largest and most popular training service provider in the area, offering a variety of high-quality full training courses, stand-alone CPR classes, private classes, and re-certification courses at the most competitive rates.
 Learn effective rescue techniques and get certified by enrolling in first aid training in Edmonton today.
 Sign up for a training course here!
 Clicking this link will direct you to the Edmonton First Aid website where you will see all available courses and be able to register directly.

 Edmonton First Aid

 You can use the link above or fill out the application form below.

 E-mails, telephone calls, and walk-ins during business hours at the different training centers are also highly encouraged.
 You may also contact this provider using the following details:

 - Email Address: [email protected] or [email protected]

 - Telephone: 1-780-809-0829

 - Website Address: www.firstaidcpredmonton.ca